aicenter/FUP/lectures/lecture12.md

 execState :: State s a -> s -> s
 execState st x = snd $ runState st x
 ```
+The `state` function is just an alias to the value constructor `S` in our case, but it is used in
+real world Haskell for `StateT`, so we use it here as well to familiarize you with what is out
+there.

 Now, we can prepare ourselves to use `do`-notation with the state monad.
 Our first example will be
 labelling the tree from the beginning of the lecture.